tongyin002/Bear-Maps/README.md

 # Bear Maps

 A mockup map service of Berkeley, CA. is developed using Java built under Maven.
+This is the 3rd project from the data structure class CS61B from UC Berkeley.

 ## Supported Functions